HL7/fhir-shorthand/input/pagecontent/reference.md

 * Individual items within a multiple choice reference, such as Observation in `Reference(Observation or Condition)`
 * Individual slices within a sliced array, such as the `SystolicBP` component within blood pressure
 * Metadata elements in an SD, like `active` and `experimental`
-* Properties of ElementDefinitions nested within an SD, such as `maxLength` property of string elements
+* Properties of ElementDefinitions nested within an SD, such as the `maxLength` property of string elements

 In the following, the various types of path references are discussed.

+#### Top-Level Paths

+The path to a top-level element is denoted by the element's name.
+Because paths are used within the context of a FSH definition or instance, the path does not include the known context.
+For example, when defining a profile on Observation, the path to Observation.code is denoted as `code`.

 #### Nested Element Paths